jjYBdx4IL/misc/cms-webapp/README.md

 encoding to UTF-8, accept-charset params in html forms must have the same value!).
 Only WildFly 11 CR1 is tested.

 ## embedding, sanitization, markdown processing

 Javascript performs the following steps in the listed order:

-1. Markdown conversion.
+1. Markdown conversion (on editor save)
-2. XSS protection is done using DOMPurify
-3. replacing embed://service/id tags.
+2. HTML sanitization (server side, on save)
+3. replacing embed://service/id tags on page load, async, not delaying the page load, deferred until user scrolls stuff into his browser view

 Currently only youtube is supported via:

     embed://youtube/$videoId
     embed://youtube/$videoId/1h3m  (<- start position)
+    embed://image/<image-id>/<image-filename>
+    embed://tag/<tag-name>

-The editor's live preview only includes step 1 atm.
+The editor's live preview only includes step 1.

+## Google AdSense and Analytics

+Go to the settings page and insert the corresponding javascripts into header and/or footer.

-## cookieconsent2
+## Cookie Consent

-It's assumed that Google Analytics and stuff is inserted into the HTML HEAD.
-So by default we have cookieconsent enabled (opt-out mode).
-It links to a privacy page tagged with "site-privacy-policy".
+Cookieconsent is enabled by setting its message on the settings page.
+The cookie consent message displayed to the user will contain a link pointing to the tag 'site-privacy-policy'.
+For that reason, select a single post and give it that tag, and put your privacy policy there.
+You also need to follow Google's privacy policy guide lines if using any of their stuff.

-Example content:
+Example cookie consent message:

 ```
 We use cookies to personalise content and ads, to provide social media features and to analyse our traffic.
 We also share information about your use of our site with our social media, advertising and analytics partners who may combine it with other information you’ve provided to them or they’ve collected from your use of their services.